-- Support accelerated transitions to the workforce by working with partners to allow high school students to earn credits towards a trades or technical program. - Implement the Aboriginal Post-Secondary Education and Training Policy Framework and Action Plan to: - increase participation rates, learning outcomes and economic and social opportunities for Aboriginal learners; - o support public institutions to be relevant, responsive, respectful and receptive to Aboriginal learners and communities; and, - provide funding for additional partnerships between public post-secondary institutions and Aboriginal communities for community-based delivery of programs that meet Aboriginal needs. - Provide tuition-free adult basic education. - Provide support to disabled learners.
+- Work closely with partner ministries to ensure a seamless delivery of education and skills training from high school through to entry in the workforce, for example high school students to earn credits towards a trades and technical program. - Implement the Aboriginal Post-Secondary Education and Training Policy Framework and Action Plan to: - increase participation rates, learning outcomes and economic and social opportunities for Aboriginal learners; - support public institutions to be relevant, responsive, respectful and receptive to Aboriginal learners and communities; and, - provide funding for additional partnerships between public post-secondary institutions and Aboriginal communities for community-based delivery of programs that meet Aboriginal needs. - Provide tuition-free adult basic education. - Provide support to disabled learners.